 It creates the disaster movie effect.
 Even though people may not show outward emotional signs of the trauma, it still affects their thinking.
 Diminished compartmentalized thinking becomes the norm.
 It prevents us from seeing other crisis that is also going on, like climate change.

 Fear causes people to hoard goods to buy unnecessary things like guns.
 They are reacting to the fear and allowing it to filter all their decisions—the problem is they do not know how to control their emotional reaction to the situation.

 These are the types who go to the grocery store during times reserved for senior citizens.
 They steal things they want from the shopping carts of others.

 Think Positive During The Pandemic

-Staying in a positive mindset is difficult in life-threatening situations, but it is a proven tactic that helps you keep the mind from reverting to the fight, flight or freeze mode.
+Staying in a positive mindset is difficult in life-threatening situations, but it is a proven tactic that helps you keep the mind from reverting to the fight, flight, or freeze mode.
 Now for the bad news.
-The pandemic is not something that is going to end anytime in the foreseeable future.
+The pandemic is not something that will end anytime in the foreseeable future.
 It is likely to last for years, putting those immunocompromised at risk.
-Otherwise, healthy people can contract other viruses like the flu in addition to COVID, which increases the severity of the illness.
+Otherwise, healthy people can contract other viruses like the flu in addition to COVID-19, which increases the severity of the illness.

 Tactics for Crisis And Pandemic Situations